Understanding SR-22 insurance in Washington, D.C.

 How long do you need an SR-22 in Washington, D.C.?

-In Washington, D.C., drivers usually need to keep an SR-22 for three years.
-If you don't maintain insurance during this time, the consequences can be serious.
-You'll be breaking the law and could face more fines and penalties.
+In Washington, D.C., drivers typically need to keep an SR-22 for three years.
+If you don't keep your insurance active during this period, you'll be breaking the law and could face serious fines and other penalties.

 Reasons for requiring SR-22 insurance in Washington, D.C.

-Reasons you may need an SR-22 in Washington, D.C. include:
+You may need an SR-22 in Washington, D.C. for reasons such as:

 • Reckless driving